2baOrNot2ba/dreamBeam/README.md

-# Myra #
+# dreamBeam #

-Myra is framework for modeling radio astronomical telescopes.
+dreamBeam is a framework for modeling radio astronomical telescopes.

 ### What is this repository for? ###